ArcticaProject/WebSites.WWW/content/markdown/community/gitlab/index.md

 ## Signing up

-The possibly easiest way of signing up is through Github.
-The Arctica Project's GitLab site allows automatic account registration via Github's OpenID service.
+The possibly easiest way of signing up for an account on the Arctica GitLab Server is through Github's OpenID service.

-Simply follow the /Sign in with <Github-Logo>/ link under the [site's login box](https://git.arctica-project.org).
+Simply follow the _Sign in with <Github-Logo>_ link under the [site's login box](https://git.arctica-project.org).

 ## Contacting the Arctica GitLab site's maintainers